The Latest: Supreme Court arguments conclude in Trump immunity case

 The arguments had been scheduled to last for an hour but ran more than double the allotted time.

-The immunity case delved deep into the nuances and immunity, and key questions of when the high court might rule remain unclear.
+The case delved deep into the nuances of immunity, and key questions of when the high court might rule remain unclear.

 The court usually releases its opinions by the end of June, and the timing of the ruling could be as important as the outcome.